Support services for young people moving to independent living

 For young parents

 Raising Children Network website provides parents with information and resources to support them in the day-to-day work of raising children and looking after their own needs.

 Education and training

 Australian Apprenticeships can offer opportunities for young people to train, study and earn an income at a variety of qualification levels in most occupations as well as in traditional trades.

 The Skills for Education and Employment program provides language, literacy and numeracy training to job seekers who find it hard to get work.
-Job seekers are referred to the program by the Department of Human Services, Employment Service Providers including the Remote Jobs and Communities Program.
+Job seekers are referred to the program by the Department of Human Services and Employment Service Providers.

 Centrelink provides a range of payments and services to job seekers, such as Youth Allowance and Newstart.

 JobAccess is a free information and advice service about the employment of people with disability.
 JobAccess helps people with disability, employers, service providers and the community to access information about services, financial assistance and workplace solutions.